ros-industrial/abb_libegm/README.md

 ### Recommendations

 * This library has been verified to work with RobotWare `6.06.01`.
 Other versions are expected to work, but this cannot be guaranteed at the moment.
+  * **Avoid using this library with RobotWare 6.07 (or newer) at the moment.** See the `Important Note` section for more info.
 * It is a good idea to perform RobotStudio simulations before working with a real robot.
 * It is prudent to familiarize oneself with general safety regulations (e.g. described in ABB manuals).
 * Consider cyber security aspects, before connecting robot controllers to networks.

 ## Usage Hints

-This is a generic library which can be used together with any RAPID program which is using the RAPID `EGMRunJoint` and/or `EGMRunPose` instructions, and system configurations.
+This is a generic library, which can be used together with any RAPID program which is using the RAPID `EGMRunJoint` and/or `EGMRunPose` instructions, and system configurations.
 The library's primary classes are:

 * [EGMServer](include/abb_libegm/egm_server.h): Sets up and manages asynchronous UDP communication loops.
 During an EGM communication session, the robot controller requests new references, at the rate specified with RAPID `EGMAct` instructions.
 When an `EGMServer` instance receives an EGM message from the robot controller the message is passed on to an EGM interface instance (see below).
 The interface is expected to generate the reply message, containing the new references, which the server then sends back to the robot controller.
 * [AbstractEGMInterface](include/abb_libegm/egm_server.h): An abstract interface, which specifies how the `EGMServer` class interacts with EGM interfaces.
 Can be inherited from to implement custom EGM interfaces.